vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 If you have _existing_ historical CUR files, add a copy of these files to the shared Vantage S3 bucket.
 Then, email [our Support team](mailto:support@vantage.sh) to ingest the backfilled CUR.
 By default, Vantage will automatically process CUR files for the current calendar month, but our Support team can also manually process historical CURs if notified.

 :::note
-Ideally, these files should be a daily CSV; however, Vantage can also support hourly and/or Parquet formats.
+These files should be a daily CSV with resource ids enabled.
 :::

 If you do not have this data available, you can contact AWS Support and open a ticket for AWS to backfill your CUR.
 Follow the steps below.